ACT III

 SCENE iii

-Pericles has spent about a year with Cleon and his wife Dionyza in Tharsus, and now must travel home to Tyre.
+Pericles has spent about a year with Cleon and his wife Dionyza in Tharsus, in stoic mourning: “We cannot but obey / The powers above us.
+Could I rage and roar / as doth the sea she lies in, yet the end / Must be as ’tis” (III.iii.9-12).
+He now must travel home to Tyre.
 He has named his daughter Marina because she was born at sea, and he entrusts her to Cleon and Dionyza, “beseeching you / To give her princely training, that she may be / Manner’d as she is born” (III.iii.15-17).
 Pericles vows never to cut his hair (?) until Marina is married.
 “In the center of the play we suddenly find Pericles and Thaisa each inhabiting a wasteland: bereft of wife or husband, bereft of child.
 Each performs an act of self-abnegation” (Garber 770).

 SCENE iv

 Mention is made of some letters and jewels that were in Thaisa’s coffin.
-She has only partial memory, figures her husband is dead, and decides to become a vestal virgin at the temple of Diana, the goddess of chastity and of the hunt, in Ephesus.
-Of course, Diana of the Ephesians is a fecundity goddess, not the moon-virgin (Asimov 195).
+She has only partial memory, figures her husband is dead, and decides “A vestal livery will I take me to / And never more have joy” (III.iv.9-10) — that is, to become a vestal virgin at the temple of Diana, the goddess of chastity and of the hunt, in Ephesus.
+Of course, Diana of the Ephesians is a fecundity goddess, not the moon-virgin (Asimov 195), but maybe blurry enough for Elizabethan connections.